-The principal activity of the Company is to act as an intermediary for Lloyds Bank General Insurance Limited (LBGI) and third party underwriters.
-General Insurance includes home insurance, creditor insurance, business insurance and accident and health insurance, marketed primarily under the Lloyds Bank, Bank of Scotland and Halifax brands and sold predominantly through direct channels, Lloyds Banking Group distributors and corporate partnerships.
-All contracts of insurance are written in the United Kingdom (UK).
+The principal activity of the Company is to act as an intermediary for Lloyds Bank General Insurance Limited ('LBGI') and third party underwriters.
+All contracts of insurance are written in the United Kingdom ('UK').

 In home insurance, we continue to focus on direct business, responding to a rapid customer shift to digital channels, adapting to ensure we can compete more effectively online.
-Creditor, accident and health books of business are all in run off.
+Motor insurance is provided via corporate partnerships.
+The creditor and accident and health books of business are all in run off.